mohammad1388f/SafeSpark/README.md

   <img src="https://github.com/mohammad1388f/SafeSpark/blob/2.0/schematic/Slide5.jpg?raw=true" alt="Enclosure Example (Slide5.jpg)" style="max-width:600px;">
 </p>

-<h2>Software Setup & Flashing</h2>
+<h2 id="software-setup-flashing">Software Setup &amp; Flashing</h2>

 <h3>ESPRESSIF Flash Download Tools</h3>
 <p>
   The ESPRESSIF Flash Download Tools is used to upload the binary file to the ESP32.
 It is fast and requires no special installation or configuration (its settings cannot be modified).
-The download link is provided in the <em>Prerequisites & Installation</em> section.
+The download link is provided in the <em>Prerequisites &amp; Installation</em> section.
 </p>
 <p>Installation Steps:</p>
 <ol>